 To detect a termite infestation you should look out for cracked or bubbling paint, sagging floors and ceilings, cracks in the veneer or maze-like tunneling in the wood, and sunken or rippled wall coverings.
 All of these minor damages could be warning signs for a larger termite problem in your home.

 While it is tricky to detect a termite infestation, it is even more difficult to treat one.
-Once you are aware of a termite infestation in your home, your best option is to call a professional who specializes in termite treatment.
+Once you are aware of a termite infestation in your home, your best option is to call a professional who specializes in residential termite treatments.

 Sources